Twenty-fifth Dynasty of Egypt: Piye

 The twenty-fifth dynasty originated in Kush, which is presently in Northern Sudan.
 The city-state of Napata was the spiritual capital and it was from there that Piye (spelled Piankhi or Piankhy in older works) invaded and took control of Egypt.
 Piye personally led the attack on Egypt and recorded his victory in a lengthy hieroglyphic filled stele called the "Stele of Victory."
 The stele announces Piye as Pharaoh of all Egypt and highlights his divine kingship by naming him "Son of Re" (Ruler of Lower Egypt) and "Beloved of Amun" (Ruler of Upper Egypt).
 Piye's success in achieving the double kingship after generations of Kushite planning resulted from "Kushite ambition, political skill, and the Theban decision to reunify Egypt in this particular way", and not Egypt's utter exhaustion, "as frequently suggested in Egyptological studies."
 Piye revived one of the greatest features of the Old and Middle Kingdoms, pyramid construction.
 An energetic builder, he constructed the oldest known pyramid at the royal burial site of El-Kurru.
 He also expanded the Temple of Amun at Jebel Barkal by adding "an immense colonnaded forecourt."

 Piye made various unsuccessful attempts to extend Egyptian influence in the Near East, then controlled from Mesopotamia by the Semitic Neo-Assyrian Empire.
 In 720 BC he sent an army in support of a rebellion against Assyria in Philistia and Gaza, however, Piye was defeated by Sargon II, and the rebellion failed.
 Although Manetho does not mention the first king, Piye, mainstream Egyptologists consider him the first Pharaoh of the 25th dynasty.
 Manetho also does not mention the last king, Tantamani, although inscriptions exist to attest to the existence of both Piye and Tantamani.

-The "Stele of Victory" inscription describes Piye as very religious, compassionate, and a lover of horses.
+The Stele of Piye inscription describes Piye as very religious, compassionate, and a lover of horses.
 Piye scolded those that abused horses, demanded horses as gifts, and had eight of his horses buried with him.
 Studies of horse skeletons at el Kurru, textual evidence, and iconographical evidence related to the use of horses in Kushite warfare indicate that "the finest horses used in Egypt and Assyria were bred in, and exported from Nubia."
 Better horses, chariots, and the development of cavalry tactics helped Piye to defeat Tefnakht and his allies.